SilvaScience/colberto/README.md

 ## Updating python environnement

 When developping new features in your branch, it is very likely that you will need to add python packages.
 You can do this using `conda install packagename`.
 You will then need to update the required package list by naviguating to /dependencies/ and using the command `conda list -e > requirements.txt`.
 This will dump your current package list into the file so that the packages will be appended to the project requirements.
 Don't forget to add requirements.txt to your commit.

+Naming Conventions
+In this project, we follow standard Python naming conventions to ensure that our code is readable and consistent.
+Below are the guidelines for naming functions and classes:

+Classes
+Classes are named using the CamelCase convention.
+This means that each word within the class name starts with a capital letter and there are no underscores between words.
+This helps in distinguishing class names from function and variable names.

+Examples:
+ImageGenerator
+EmployeeRecord

+Functions and Methods
+Functions and methods are named using the snake_case convention.
+This means that all letters are in lowercase and words are separated by underscores.
+This makes function and method names easy to read and understand.

+Examples:
+get_depth()
+write_image()
+send_email()